Anselmoo/spectrafit/CONTRIBUTING.md

 ## Milestones

+> Milestones are listed in the order of their completion.

 - [x] Introducing a class concept for `SpectraFit` because it is very functional driven programmed; partially solved be exporting into submodules like `tools.py`